-We obtained parameters for model simulation by fitting the models to each individual from a previously collected dataset (R-squared values: Adaptive Bayesian model = 0.895 ± 0.019; Strategy plus Use-Dependent = 0.870 ± 0.021 [mean ± SEM]).
+Preliminary model parameters were obtained by fitting the models to walking data (n=16) from [withheld due to double-blinding] which is a similar protocol to the one we are proposing.
+(R-squared values: Adaptive Bayesian model = 0.895 ± 0.019; Strategy plus Use-Dependent = 0.870 ± 0.021 [mean ± SEM]).
 We then simulated our proposed experiment 1000 times with the mean learning function from each bootstrapped sample of the individual parameter fits.
 Figure 3 details the simulated data from these parameters for each condition.
 The panels in Figure 3A show each model simulation for the entire experiment.
 Across all 3 conditions, the models diverge in their predictions regarding use-dependent biases during the Washout phase.

 We plotted use-dependent biases during both Initial Bias and Early Washout (Figure 3B and C).
 Overall, the Strategy plus Use-Dependent model predicts more consistent use-dependent biases across conditions for both Initial Bias and Early Washout.
 However, the Adaptive Bayesian model demonstrates consistently decreasing aftereffects when the conditions become less stable during the Learning phase.
 For our third point of direct comparison between model predictions, we also analyzed the washout rates for each model (Figure 3D).
 The Strategy plus Use-Dependent model predicts a consistent washout rate across conditions, whereas the Adaptative Bayesian model predicts slower washout as the conditions during Learning increase in variability.
-Based on these simulations, if the Strategy plus Use-Dependent model is a more accurate model, we will observe similar use-dependent biases between conditions; however, if the Adaptive Bayes model is more accurate, we should observe differences between conditions in our behavioral analyses.
+Based on these simulations, if the Strategy plus Use-Dependent model is a more accurate model, we will observe similar use-dependent biases between conditions; however, if the Adaptive Bayes model is more accurate, we should observe different use-dependent biases between conditions.

 Pilot Data:

 To assess the feasibility of our behavioral methods, and specifically, to determine if individuals are able to follow frequently changing step length targets, we collected pilot data from 3 individuals for the High Variability condition, with 2/3 of these individual also completing the Constant condition (see Figure 4).
-The pilot results show that participants were able to follow the feedback during the High Variability condition with a mean absolute distance of 4.2 cm from the targets.
+The pilot results show that participants were able to follow the feedback during the High Variability condition with a mean absolute distance of 4.2 cm from the targets (Figure 4A).
 Furthermore, we correlated step length targets with actual step lengths for each subject during the Learning phase: mean R-value = 0.59 and 0.78 for the right and left step lengths, respectively (p < 0.0001 for all).
-The pilot results are also consistent with our assumption that, during the Learning phase, SAI means will be similar across conditions (Learning SAI mean), but SAI standard deviation (Learning SAI ) will be different (Figure 4).
+We also calculated the Initial Bias and Early Washout for those participants who completed both the Constant and high Variability conditions (Figure 4B & C).
+The pilot results are also consistent with our assumption that, during the Learning phase, SAI means will be similar across conditions (Learning SAI mean), but SAI standard deviation (Learning SAI ) will be different (Figure 4D).
 These pilot data will not be included in the final analysis.

 Timeline for Completion: